Wake up! Healthy relationships are not boring, that’s called peace – Reasons why healthy Love feels weird

 Consistency is just not “sexy”

 Let me backtrack for a second.
-It’s not necessarily that consistency isn’t sexy, but what makes it uber sexy is the inconsistency, along with everything I’ve talked about thus far (the butterflies, romanticized feelings and behaviors).
+It’s not the consistency you’re likely thinking when you’re confusing inconsistency for consistency.
 I’ve referenced this chart in another post, but I’ll bring it back.

 Healthy relationships are not boring, that's peace

-Unfortunately, those genuinely, deep down, believe they are not worthy of what is considered normal, healthy consistency (minus extreme highs and lows).
-They solidify that to themselves by associating chaos with passion and chemistry with compatibility.
+Unfortunately, many genuinely, deep down, believe they are not worthy of what is actually considered normal, healthy consistency (minus extreme highs and lows).
+They solidify that to themselves by associating chaos with passion, chemistry with compatibility and even feelings of Love with maltreatment.

 Conflict – or arguments – kept your relationship “alive”

-Healthy relationships where you experience peace rarely if ever hover or linger over this level of treatment.
+Healthy relationships, where you experience peace, rarely hover or linger over requiring this level of treatment. *I did NOT say never, because even healthy relationships can go through trials and hardship!

-Granted, all couples fight, even those in healthy relationships.
-The difference for you could be that the constant of extreme highs and extreme lows meant there’s always a glimmer of something worth fighting for.
-That glimmer kept you coming back for more, no matter how long or far and few the highs last, and in turn likely associating highs with lows.
-So even in the midst of a heated argument, you saw that as a level of commitment or your “true” feelings for one another – you might even say that if they yelled, broke things, or became aggressive that this is a testament of their “fiery” Love.
+Listen, yes, all couples fight (argue, disagree, have confrontation and conflict), even those in healthy relationships.
+The difference for you could be that the constance of extreme highs and extreme lows meant there’s always a glimmer of something worth fighting for.
+That glimmer kept you coming back for more, no matter how long or far and few the highs last, and in turn likely associating lows with highs.

 Alas, it’s common for those to end up sabotaging a good thing.
 In a “boring” relationship, you won’t need to actively disrupt the peace to know it is alive and thriving.